 Attendance Allowance (AA) – 0800 731 0122

-- 1) Higher rate £89.15– if the need is through the Day and Night
+- 1) Higher rate £101.75 if the need is through the Day and Night

-- 2) Lower rate £59.70 – if the need is through the Day or Night
+- 2) Lower rate £68.10 – if the need is through the Day or Night

 A non means tested, taxable benefit payable for those who look after someone receiving a qualifying disability benefit such as Attendance Allowance/DLA Care component at the middle or high rate/ PIP daily living at either rate.
-You do not have to be related to, or live with, the person that you care for but will be aged 16 or over, spend at least 35 hours a week caring and not earn over £128 (net) per week after deductions.
+You do not have to be related to, or live with, the person that you care for but will be aged 16 or over, spend at least 35 hours a week caring and not earn over a set amount per week after deductions.
 Carers Allowance may affect any means tested benefit that the disabled cared for person receives.

-Introduced in 2003 it is a means tested, non-taxable benefit for people over the qualifying age which is in line with the Women’s State retirement age.
-Entitlement varies depending on the circumstances.
 It has no savings/capital upper limit, although over £10’000 will be given an assumed income of £1 for every £500 or part of.

 - Funeral Payments

-- Council Tax reduction scheme/Council Tax exemption
+- Council Tax band reduction scheme/Council Tax exemption

 - Employment Support Allowance